Nancy Witcher Langhorne, Viscountess Astor CH, MP (1879-1964)

 John Singer Sargent, RA (Florence 1856 - London 1925)

 Oil painting on canvas, Nancy Witcher Langhorne, Viscountess Astor CH, MP (1879-1964) by John Singer Sargent, RA (Florence 1856 - London 1925), signed top right: John S Sargent, 1908.
-A three-quarter-length portrait of a young woman, turned to the left, looking back over her right shoulder at the spectator, her hands are held behind her back, Light brown hair dressed high and wearing a white dress, with a pink sash in bow with tails rippling to ground.
-Stands among columns.
+A three-quarter-length portrait of a young woman, Nancy, the Viscountess Astor, standing before a colonnade and turned to the left, looking back over her right shoulder at the spectator, her hands held behind her back.
+Her light brown hair is pinned up in the contemporary 'pompadour' style, and she wears a white dress with a pearlescent pink sash tied about the waist and in a bow at the back, its tails rippling to ground.

 Cliveden, The Astor Collection (National Trust)